Ara940/ara940.github.io/_posts/2023-12-05-dyffusion.md

 flow full trajectory forecasting of 64 timesteps.
 For SST, the time column represents the time needed to forecast all 7 timesteps for a single batch.
 <span style="font-weight:bold">bold</span>indicates best, <span style="color:blue">blue</span> second best.
 For CRPS and MSE, lower is better.
 For SSR, closer to 1 is better.
-Numbers are averaged out over the evaluation horizon
+Numbers are averaged out over the evaluation horizon.
 </figcaption>
 </div>
 ## Conclusion